ncapps/secrets-of-the-javascript-ninja/README.md

 3. `const` allows us to define “variables” whose value can be assigned only once.
 - Closures are merely a side effect of JavaScript scoping rules.
 A function can be called even when the scope in which it was created is long gone.

+## Chapter 6.
+Functions for the future: generators and promises
+- *Generators* are a special type of function.
+Whereas a standard function produces at most a single value while running its code from start to finish
+- Generators produce multiple values, on a per request basis, while suspending their execution between these requests
+- A *promise* is a placeholder for a value that we don’t have yet but will at some later point.
+They’re especially good for working with multiple asynchronous steps.
+- Creating a generator function is simple: We append an asterisk (*) after the `function` keyword.
+This enables us to use the new `yield` keyword within the body of the generator to produce individual values.
+- Making a call to a generator doesn’t mean that the body of the generator function will be executed.
+Instead, an iterator object         is created, an object through which we can communicate with the generator
+- The iterator is used to control the execution of the generator.
+One of the fundamental things that the iterator object exposes         is the `next` method, which we can use to control the generator by requesting a value from it.
+- The iterator, created by calling a generator, exposes a `next` method through which we can request a new value from the generator.
+The `next` method returns an object that carries the value produced by the generator, as well as the information stored in the `done` property that tells us whether the generator has additional values to produce.
+- By using the `yield*` operator on an iterator, we yield to another generator
+- The layout of a web page is based on the DOM, a tree-like structure of HTML nodes, in which every node, except the root one, has exactly one parent, and can have zero or more children.
+- We can achieve two-way communication with a generator.
+We use `yield` to return data from a generator, and the iterator’s `next()` method to pass data back to the generator.
+- The `next` method supplies the value to the waiting `yield` expression, so if there’s no `yield` expression waiting, there’s nothing to supply the value to.
+For this reason, we can’t supply values over the first call to the `next` method.
+But remember, if you need to supply an initial value to the generator, you can do so when calling the generator itself
+- Calling a generator doesn’t execute it.
+Instead, it creates a new iterator that we can use to request values from the generator.
+After a generator produces (or yields) a value, it suspends its execution and waits for the next request.
+So in a way, a generator works almost like a small program, a state machine that moves between states.
+- Generators have to be able to resume their execution.
+Because the execution of all functions is handled by execution contexts, the iterator keeps a reference to its execution context, so that it’s alive for as long as the iterator needs it.
+- Standard functions can only be called anew, and each call creates a *new* execution context.
+In contrast, the execution context of a generator can be temporarily suspended and resumed at will.
+- A *promise* is a placeholder for a value that we don’t have now but will have later; it’s a guarantee that we’ll eventually know the result of an asynchronous computation.
+- To create a promise, we use the built-in Promise constructor, to which we pass a function.
+This function, called an *executor* function, has two parameters: `resolve` and `reject`.
+The executor is called *immediately* when constructing the Promise object with two built-in functions as arguments: `resolve`, which we manually call if we want the promise to resolve successfully, and `reject`, which we call if an error occurs.
+- We use the promise by calling the built-in `then` method on the Promise object, a method to which we pass two callback functions: a success callback and a failure callback.
+The former is called if the promise is resolved successfully (if the resolve function is called on the promise), and the latter is called if there’s a problem (either an unhandled exception occurs or the reject function is called on a promise).
+- Problems with callbacks:
+  1. Difficult error handling
+  2. Performing sequences of steps is tricky
+  3. Performing a number of steps in parallel is tricky
+- States of a promise
+  - A promise starts in the *pending* state, in which we know nothing about our promised value.
+That’s why a promise in the pending state is also called an `unresolved` promise.
+  - If the promise’s `resolve` function is called, the promise moves into the *fulfilled* state, in which we’ve successfully obtained the promised value.
+  - If the promise’s `reject` function is called, or if an unhandled exception occurs during promise handling, the promise moves into the *rejected* state
+  - We say that a promise is *resolved* (either successfully or not).
+- There are two ways of rejecting a promise: *explicitly*, by calling the passed-in `reject` method in the executor function of a promise, and *implicitly*, if during the handling of a promise, an unhandled exception occurs.
+-  We can chain in the `catch` method after the `then` method, to also provide an error callback that will be invoked when a promise gets rejected.

+**Summary**
+- Generators are functions that generate sequences of values—not all at once, but on a per request basis.
+- Unlike standard functions, generators can suspend and resume their execution.
+After a generator has generated a value, it suspends its execution without blocking the main thread and waits for the next request.
+- A generator is declared by putting an asterisk (`*`) after the function keyword.
+Within the body of the generator, we can use the new `yield` keyword that yields a value and suspends the execution of the generator.
+If we want to yield to another generator, we use the `yield*` operator.
+- Calling a generator creates an iterator object through which we control the execution of the generator.
+We request new values from the generator by using the iterator’s `next` method, and we can even throw exceptions into the generator by calling the iterator’s `throw` method.
+In addition, the `next` method can be used to send in values to the generator.
+- A promise is a placeholder for the results of a computation; it’s a guarantee that eventually we’ll know the result of the computation, most often an asynchronous computation.
+A promise can either succeed or fail, and after it has done so, there will be no more changes.
+- Promises significantly simplify our dealings with asynchronous tasks.
+We can easily work with sequences of interdependent asynchronous steps by using the `then` method to chain promises.
+Parallel handling of multiple asynchronous steps is also greatly simplified; we use the `Promise.all` method.
+- We can combine generators and promises to deal with asynchronous tasks with the simplicity of synchronous code

 ## Resource